 How to Apply

-- Fall 2019 Cohort (for PhD students and post-doctoral fellows): Applications closed.
+- Fall 2019 Cohort (for PhD students and post-doctoral fellows)

-- Winter 2020 Cohort (for MEng students): Applications will open in early December 2019
+- Winter 2020 Cohort (for MEng students): Applications closed.

 In addition to the Cohort Program, there are complementary events throughout the year open to all engineering graduate students and post-doctoral fellows.
 These events provide an introduction to the school-to-work transition, tools to develop skills critical to the success of a professional, and a venue to network with engineering graduate alumni.